Huang394/Recognition-Oriented-Wet-Fingerprint-Restoration/README.md

 ## Model Details

-The fingerprint restoration model is implemented based on ConvIR with task-specific adaptations.
+The fingerprint restoration model is implemented based on ConvIR, a convolutional image restoration framework, with task-specific adaptations

 For detailed architecture and training configurations, please refer to:
 `ConvIR-based Model/README.md`